SAP/btp-solution-diagrams/guideline/docs/solution_diagr_intro/intro.md

 - For the [Lucidchart](https://lucid.app/marketplace#/listing/8e327624-ad9a-4ccf-b74c-325bb907a0ef) integration please check the offical documentation how to add the **SAP Business Technology Platform Service Icons**

 - Consult the Visual Design Guideline topic available in the content list panel to the left of this page to understand the different diagram elements available in the repository.
-You can also get it here: [PDF](https://d.dam.sap.com/a/UbBJrVh/SAP-BTP-solution-diagram-design-guideline-v1-public.pdf?rc=10)

-- If you only use PowerPoint, then you can also use the provided shapes; check out the examples here: [PPT](https://d.dam.sap.com/a/e7KMGSu?rc=10)
+- If you only use PowerPoint, then you can also use the provided (reduced) shapes; check out the examples here: [PPT](https://d.dam.sap.com/a/e7KMGSu?rc=10)

-**If you want to have a quick start we also provide a starter kit for **draw.io** [here](https://github.com/SAP/btp-solution-diagrams/tree/main/assets/all-in-one-starter-kits)**

 ## Installing the draw.io diagram editor - the right tool for the right job